 4.CONSLUSION

 The present study provides significant insights into the dietary ecology of sloth bears in the Amrabad Tiger Reserve.
-Reflecting the species’ ability to utilize a wide range of available food resources in a dry deciduous forest ecosystem.
+These findings reflect the species’ ability to utilize a wide range of available food resources in a dry deciduous forest ecosystem.
 The most important finding of this study is the first documented occurrence of shield-tailed snakes (Uropeltis ellioti) in the diet of sloth bears.
 This novel record indicates that sloth bears are capable of exploiting fossorial prey through below-ground foraging, demonstrating a previously underreported aspect of their ecological behaviour.
 The seasonal occurrence of such prey further emphasizes the species’ adaptability in response to changing environmental conditions and food availability.
 These observations confirm that sloth bears are opportunistic feeders, with survival in resource-limited habitats largely dependent on their dietary flexibility.
 Their ability to switch between insectivore, frugivory, and occasional vertebrate predation highlights their ecological resilience.
 This study’s findings will be essential for improving our understanding of sloth bear foraging ecology and habitat use.
-The report concludes that the successful conservation of this species will depend on a multi-faceted approach that integrates robust, science-based research with effective habitat management.
+Effective conservation of this species will require a multifaceted approach that integrates robust, science-based research with effective habitat management.
 Equally important is fostering a deep-rooted commitment to biodiversity stewardship within local communities, ensuring the long-term conservation of sloth bears and the ecosystems they inhabit.

 DISCLAIMER (ARTIFICIAL INTELLIGENCE)